Skip to content

 rsync -avz --exclude-from='.rsyncignore' \

-~/local/project/ wsm.my_workspace:~/project/
+~/local/project/ wsm.my_workspace:/home/web/html/

-You can leverage your existing .gitignore:
+Or leverage your existing .gitignore:

 Terminal window